kate-perry/policy-holders-web/README.md

 ## About This System
 This app was built with React, routed with React Router, styled by Material UI, and prepared to connect to an API with Axios.

-The acompanying back-end to this system can be found in [policy-holders-api](https://github.com/kate-perry/policy-holders-api), where you can find the ghosts of API-past.
+The acompanying back-end to this system can be found in [policy-holders-api](https://github.com/kate-perry/policy-holders-api), where you will see the ghosts of Policy Holder API-past.
 Intended to run on a back-end of Django and MongoDB, the final connection was scrapped due to time constraints.
-This web app is currently running on mocked datasets saved in the /utils.
+This web app is currently running on mocked datasets saved in /utils.

 ## Project Status
 - [ ] As a User, I would like to view aggregated metrics for all policy holders so that I can understand our insured pool data.